 The worst part is that we let them get away with it.
 Most folks lean one way or the other, and readily accept as truth what their preferred talking heads or newspapers tell them they should be thinking and believing.
 We have surrendered our ability to think for ourselves.
-In doing so we participate in the dumbing down of our societies and erosion of characteristics that empower civil discourse, like respect, honor, civility, and basic decency.

 The Wall Street Journal: Yes, the WSJ tends a bit toward the conservative side, but it also tells it like it is.
-If you doubt that, read a few of the articles in which they take president Trump to task for his various foibles.
+If you doubt that, read a few of the articles where they take president Trump to task for his various foibles.
 That aside, the WSJ presents fact-based in-depth reporting of the sort that used to be the norm.
 They do not tell you how to think, they give you the information you need to think.
 The Journal’s investigative reporting is among the finest.
-And, I’ve saved the best for last … Peggy Noonan’s op-ed writing is insightful, in touch, and compassionate.
+And, I’ve saved the best for last … Peggy Noonan’s op ed writing is insightful, in touch, and compassionate.
 There is a reason she won a Pulitzer for her editorials during the last general election cycle.
 I consider her a national treasure and wish I could find more like her elsewhere.

 The Associated Press and Reuters are almost always at or near the top of unbiased news lists, with AP having a slight edge.
 I find little difference in them and occasionally read both just to see if there is a bias in one direction or the other on a particular issue.
 A preference between the two is likely to be based in writing style or even the intuitiveness of their website.
 It’s that close.
 Both organizations have a long heritage of rooting out and reporting the facts and have a stated policy of informing over influencing.